argoproj-labs/argocd-agent/hack/demo-env/README.md

 Both, vclusters and Argo CD installations, will require that LoadBalancer functionality is available on the host cluster (metalllb will be totally ok).

 ## Set up

+Make sure you have administrative access to a cluster and [vcluster](https://github.com/loft-sh/vcluster) is installed on your machine and within your `$PATH`.

 To setup, run